TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw_switch.md

 \endcond

-This example do below:
+This example does the following:

+- Target-side application:
 \cond SOC_AM62DX || SOC_AM62PX
-- Target-side application running on a Cortex R5F core.
-	- Target-side application running on a Cortex R5F core.
+  - Target-side application running on a Cortex-R5F core.
 \endcond
 \cond SOC_AM62X || SOC_AM62LX
-- Target-side application running on a Cortex A53 core.
-	- Target-side application running on a Cortex A53 core.
+  - Target-side application running on a Cortex-A53 core.
 \endcond
   - Application receives the broadcast packet for switch operation, copies the payload into a new packet which is then sent back out to the source port as well as to all the other ports on the device.
-	- The application has a menu to enable/disable features, such as getting mac address and stats.
-This menu along with application logs are implemented via UART.
+  - The application has a menu to enable/disable features, such as getting MAC address and stats.
+This menu along with application logs is implemented via UART.
 - Host-side functionality
 	- Software applications like Colasoft Pkt Builder or packETH tool could be used to generate and send packets, Wireshark can be used to receive and verify packet contents

 - The data path enabled in this example is as follows:
 	- Host side (PC) application sends a broadcast packet to MAC port.
-	- Target side application receives the broadcast packet, updates the MAC addresses in the Layer-2 header and sends the packet out back out to the source port as well as to all the other ports on the device.
+	- Target side application receives the broadcast packet, updates the MAC addresses in the Layer-2 header and sends the packet back out to the source port as well as to all the other ports on the device.
-	- Application like Wireshark (PC) receives the packet and can be seen in the capture window.
+	- Application like Wireshark (PC) receives the packet and it can be seen in the capture window.

 \cond SOC_AM64X